Chukwuemeka-Ike/khepera/README.md

 This package was developed by Chukwuemeka Osaretin Ike (2020) to facilitate a research project in the Julius Lab at Rensselaer Polytechnic Institute.

+The tools described here employ the OpenCV and ArUco libraries in estimating the pose of a Khepera IV robot with respect to ArUco markers placed throughout an experimental space.

 ## Purpose
 The contents of this repository are intended to assist the user in setting up:
 1. A cross-compilation environment using the Arm Linux Poky toolchain provided by the K-team.